Satyameva Jayate (2018 film): Plot

-After he sets him on fire, Shivansh hears the screams and rushes to the station to find the cop burning.
-Veer manages to flee and later greets Shivansh at his home, where they both are revealed to be brothers.
-Veer and Shivansh visit a hospital where the burnt officer is found to be alive.
-Veer excuses himself to go to the bathroom and secretly enters the room, setting the officer on fire once again.
-Hearing the sirens go off, Shivansh rushes to the room and gets hit by an explosion as he opens the door.
-Veer returns to the bathroom, injures himself and pretends being attacked by the killer from behind.
-Later, Shivansh gathers all the corrupt policemen at a safe house, but Veer manages to burn it down and proceeds to take Shikha on a date, which gives him an alibi for a day.
-Later, Veer covers himself in blood and thrashes a corrupt officer during Ashura.
-He publicly kills him, following which Shivansh chases after him but finds himself held on gunpoint by Veer.
-Shivansh then explains how Veer's paintings of terrorized men, that resembled the murdered officers, revealed Veer to be the killer.
-Shivansh then asks Veer to turn himself in, but he declines and manages to flee.
+Vir manages to flee and meets Shivansh at his home, where it is revealed that Shivansh and Vir are brothers.
+Vir and Shivansh visit a hospital, where the burnt officer is admitted.
+An enraged Vir secretly enters the room and kills the officer by setting him on fire again.
+Vir returns to the bathroom, injures himself and pretends to be attacked by the killer from behind.
+Later, Shivansh gathers all the corrupt cops at a safe house, but Vir manages to burn them down and proceeds to take Shikha on a date, which gives him an alibi for a day.
+Later, Vir, covering himself in blood, kills a corrupt cop during Ashura, following which Shivansh chases after him and Shivansh explains that Vir's paintings of terrorized men, which resembled the dead cops, made him realize that Vir is the killer.

-Along with Commissioner Shukla, Shivansh is called by Veer at the same spot where their father died.
-Shikha, revealed to be Shukla's daughter, is in Veer's custody.
-Shivansh is shocked after Veer makes Shukla pour kerosene on himself and reveal he framed their father as he didn't allow anyone in the police force to bribe.
-Veer decides to turn himself in, before Shukla summons his army of cops to eliminate the brothers.
-In the ensuing fight, Veer leaves many cops dead, and Shukla cornered.
-After multiple requests to stop, a reluctant Shivansh ends up shooting Veer before he can kill Shukla.
-However, realizing the kerosene poured on Shukla's body is still fresh and finding a match lying near his father's medal that reads "Satyameva Jayate", a dying Veer lights it and kills Shukla by setting him on fire.
-Shivansh and Shikha then approach Veer, who asks Shivansh to recite with him the oath their father taught them.
-They recite it together, but in the middle, Veer dies in Shivansh's arms.
+Vir manages to escape again and captures Shikha as she is revealed to be Shukla's daughter.
+Vir calls Shukla and Shivansh, where he makes Shukla pour kerosene on himself.
+Vir reveals that Shukla was responsible for the death of their father Inspector Shiv Rathod as Shiv didn't allow anyone in the police force to bribe.
+Vir decides to surrender before Shukla summons his army of cops to eliminate the brothers.

+Vir kills the cops and corners Shukla and Shivansh reluctantly shoots Vir is furious Shivansh before he can kill Shukla.
+Realizing the kerosene poured on Shukla's body is still fresh and finding a match lying near his father's medal that reads Satyameva Jayate, a wounded Vir kills Shukla by setting him on fire.
+Shivansh and Shikha approach Vir, who asks Shivansh to recite the oath that Shiv taught them.
+The brothers recite it together and Vir dies in Shivansh's arms.